shukurullo2004/html_learnings/README.md

 3. Skills and Achievements:
 - Personal Skills: Open-minded, Communication, Cooking, Uzbek language (native)
-- Soft Skills: English language (IELTS 6.0), Korean language (beginner)
+- Soft Skills: English language (IELTS 6.0), Korean language (intermediate )
-- Technical Skills: Python, HTML, CSS, Google skills

 - Educational Achievements: 1st place in physics Olympiads at school (3 times), 3rd place in AJOU Olympiads in Tashkent (rewarded with a smartphone)

 Feel free to contact me for any further information or inquiries.